stackery/wild-rydes-workshop/04-backend-api.md

 * Records the ride to the *Rides* DynamoDB table
 * Returns with the response for the website request

-Start by updating your local *wild-rydes* GitHub clone (created in module 1) so it has all the changes you've made over the past few workshop modules.
+Start by updating your local *stackery-wild-rydes* GitHub clone (created in module 1) so it has all the changes you've made over the past few workshop modules.

 ```
-$ cd wild-rydes     # if not already in the directory.
+$ cd stackery-wild-rydes     # if not already in the directory.
 $ git fetch origin
 $ git rebase origin/master
 ```

 Now copy [src/requestUnicorn/index.js](src/requestUnicorn/index.js) from the workshop directory, which you also created in module 1, into your project directory.

-*Note: Make sure you are still in the wild-rydes project directory when you run the following command.*
+*Note: Make sure you are still in the stackery-wild-rydes project directory when you run the following command.*
 ```
-$ cp ../workshop-wild-rydes/src/requestUnicorn/index.js ./src/requestUnicorn/index.js
+$ cp ../wild-rydes-workshop/src/requestUnicorn/index.js ./src/requestUnicorn/index.js
 ```

 ```